i-MSCP/rainloop/README.md

-# i-MSCP RainLoop Community Package

-Repository which provides the i-MSCP RainLoop Community package ( composer ).
-This package is automatically fetched and installed by the i-MSCP installer when selected.

-Upstream release: 1.9.0.325 ( Community version )
+# RainLoop for i-MSCP internet Multi Server Control Panel

+This package provide the RainLoop Webmail client for i-MSCP.